What causes spinal pain?

 Poor posture is another common cause of spinal pain.
 Proper posture is important because it keeps your bones aligned with the rest of your body, and helps minimize tension in your muscles and ligaments.

+What causes spinal pain?
 Having poor posture can put a lot of strain on the spine, and can cause a lot of stress on your vertebrae.
 It also adds a lot of unnecessary strain and effort on your muscles.